codetunez/mock-devices/README.md

 This is the desktop edition of mock-devices which is a cross platform (Windows or OSX) Electron app.
 To use the Docker version, visit this repo [mock-devices DE](http://github.com/codetunez/mock-devices-de)

 #### First time running the app - One Time Install and Build
-(See pre-reqs) From a command prompt navigate to the folder where the repo was sync'd.
+From a command prompt navigate to the folder where the repo was sync'd.
 Perform the following command.

+        npm ci && npm run build

-Do this everytime the code is sync'd from the repo i.e. getting a new version of the app
+Do this everytime the code is sync'd from the repo i.e. getting a new version of the app.
+If you are experiencing issues with this step see the _Pre-Reqs and build issues_ step below

-        npm install && npm run build

 #### Launching app (everyday use)
 From a command prompt navigate to the folder where the repo was sync'd and perform the following command